 The rights to freedom of expression and freedom of peaceful assembly are guaranteed under the New Zealand Bill of Rights Act 1990.
 However, these right have some limitations.
 Police may intervene in a protest if the behaviour of any demonstrators amounts to an offence.
 When planning a peaceful demonstration, you should inform the Police of your plans.
 The Police will be able to tell you about any permits that your local authority might require.
 If you are planning a protest on Parliament grounds, it is a good idea to contact the Speaker’s Office with your plans first.

-Please note that the Pipeline is updated infrequently.
+Please note that the Pipeline is currently not being updated.
 You can check out the progress of upcoming legislation changes here: https://www.parliament.nz/en/pb/bills-and-laws/

 To find out more about how a Bill becomes law, click here.